PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/fortran/multithreaded/README.md

 The output of the code should resemble the following:

 ```
-Hello from thread Hello from thread Hello from thread Hello from thread Hello from thread Hello from thread 3 of 826 of 0584 of 8
+ Hello from process            3  of            8
-Hello from thread
+ Hello from process            5  of            8

- of  of 8
+ Hello from process            6  of            8
-7 of 8
+ Hello from process            7  of            8
+ Hello from process            4  of            8
+ Hello from process            0  of            8
- of 8
+ Hello from process            2  of            8
-Hello from thread 1 of 8
+ Hello from process            1  of            8
-8
 ```